 When it comes to picking the stone for your project, there is no right or wrong.
 It is the characteristics and cost of products that are the deciding factors.
 Both the natural stones are elegant, enhance the aesthetics of any property, feel soft underfoot, and remain cool.
 Most of the similarities come from the method of their formation.

-We hope we could enlighten you enough on the differences between Limestone and Travertine, helping you pick the most suitable one as per your requirement.
+We hope we have enlightened you enough on the differences between Limestone and Travertine, helping you pick the most suitable one as per your requirement.
 For an answer to your queries, please feel free to write to us at [email protected]

 *Disclaimer: All information and advice given above in the blog are to the best of our knowledge.
 Please reconfirm at your end before execution.